collective/Products.PressRoom/README.txt

     You might find it useful to suppress the ability to add normal News Items if Press Room replaces that need.
 You can do that by going into the portal_types tool in the ZMI and unchecking "implicitly addable" for News Items.

+    Note that in Plone 3.0, the infrastructure supporting each Press Room by default is created as "private".
+The Press Room provides a button to publish all of these.
+That button will NOT publish any actual Releases, Clips or Contacts -- just the folders that contain them and the Collections that aggregate them.

 Authors